Investing in Children Services, Improving Outcomes

 The peer reviews bring together representatives from national child welfare agencies, directors of children services at local level, national government and third sector services to analyse the organisation of children services in their countries:

-- The second peer review is taking place in Barcelona in June 2014 and will analyse children services in Catalonia in Spain, Scotland in the UK, Germany, Poland and the Netherlands.
+- The second peer review took place in Barcelona in June 2014 and looked at children services in Catalonia in Spain, Scotland in the UK, Germany, Poland and the Netherlands.

 For further information, please contact Alfonso Lara Montero, ESN Policy Director.